FOOD MAKES MICHIGAN GREAT AGAIN

 I went thinking I could teach Michiganders a thing or two about how food activists could reach out to the community-at-large and use food to build social cohesion and overcome polarization.
 I left Michigan with a deep respect not only for the extraordinary diversity of what farmers grow there, but also the outgoing, imaginative and entrepreneurial energy of Michigan’s grassroots food scene — not to mention what Hoey calls the plain old “Midwest niceness” of its population.

-I want to describe nine projects I saw there.
+I want to describe the nine projects I saw there.
 If you don’t come away with at least nine new ideas you didn’t realize were practical before, that’s not Michigan’s fault.

 UNIVERSITY OF MICHIGAN, ANN ARBOR

 My tour started in Ann Arbor, home to a highly respected university and a leading hospital, both of which account for the city’s relative affluence — a powerful case for the general argument I make about the central importance of anchor institutions in cities.

 University of Michigan — in addition to launching a campus farm, increasing the number of food system faculty, and expanding academic programs focused on food — hosts free public lectures for food studies courses and all city residents on topics related to food literacy — a great form of community outreach that sets a standard all universities should meet in terms of giving back to their host communities.